Outfit Congruency: The Style Mistake You've Probably Overlooked

 I should also note that there are several cases of outfit incongruence that do work.
 A great example was the popularity of trainers paired with suits a couple years back.
 These are the exception though, not the rule.
 And as you know, you need to learn the rules before you break them.
 If you’re not sartorially savvy just yet, let's stick to the basics, gents.

 If you need help learning the basics, The Online Consultation is a great place for you to start.
 I’ve been working one on one with men for years to help them nail their personal style.
 If you want straightforward advice and a fresh take, start here.
-If you want to see how things work, check out the Personalized Style & Grooming Assessment here and gain some insight into your appearance right now.
+If you want to see how things work, book a complimentary call with me here and gain some insight into your appearance right now.

 Patrick Kenger